TKomericki/Rhetos-wiki/Build-binaries-from-source.md

    * In the command prompt run `git clone https://github.com/Rhetos/Rhetos.git RhetosSource`
 2. Open the command prompt in the created Rhetos source folder and run `Build.bat`.
    Verify that the last printed line is "Build.bat SUCCESSFULLY COMPLETED".
-3. The Rhetos framework binaries are created in the subfolder `Install`:
+3. The Rhetos framework binaries are created in the subfolder `Install`.
-   * NuGet packages
-   * RhetosServer folder - Binaries for older Rhetos applications with DeployPackages.